ietf-wg-cellar/ebml-specification/specification.markdown

 only be so if the `unknownsizeallowed` attribute of its EBML Schema is set to true (see (#unknownsizeallowed)).

 The use of Unknown-Sized Elements allows an EBML Element to be written and read before the size of the EBML Element is known.
-Unknown-Sized Elements **MUST** only be used if the Element Data Size is not known before the Element Data is written, such as in some cases of data streaming.
+Unknown-Sized Elements **MUST** only be used if the Element Data Size is not known before the Element Data is written, such as in some cases of datastreaming.
 The end of an Unknown-Sized Element is determined by whichever comes first:

 - Any EBML Element that is a valid Parent Element of the Unknown-Sized Element according to the EBML Schema, Global Elements excluded.
 - Any valid EBML Element according to the EBML Schema, Global Elements